10 Reasons to Become a vegan

 3. Health

-A plant-based diet can have a number of health benefits.
-It can reduce the risk of cardiovascular disease, blood clots and various cancers.
-According to a study by the American Dietetic Association, vegetarians have a lower risk of obesity, high blood pressure and heart disease.
+A plant-based diet offers numerous health benefits.
+It can lower risks of heart disease, strokes, and various cancers.
+According to the American Dietetic Association, vegetarians have lower risks of obesity, high blood pressure, and heart disease..

-What's more, a vegan diet contains everything your body needs - as long as you make sure you eat a varied diet, including whole grains, fruits and vegetables, and legumes.
+A vegan diet provides all necessary nutrients—as long as you eat a varied diet with whole grains, fruits, vegetables, and legumes.

 dried crops

-Animal agriculture contributes to world hunger.
-According to a study by the Food and Agriculture Organization of the United States, it takes more than half of the world's crops to feed farm animals, while only 12% of the world's population is fed from these animal products.
+Animal agriculture contributes to global hunger.
+A Food and Agriculture Organization study found that over half the world's crops are used to feed animals, while only 12% of the population consumes those animal products.

-This means that we are currently losing a lot of food by feeding animals instead of turning the crops into food for humans.
-Furthermore, animal agriculture requires much more space.
-If we use this land to produce plant-based food instead, we could feed many more people in the world.
+This means a huge amount of food is wasted by feeding animals instead of people.
+Animal farming requires far more land.
+If we used that land to grow plant-based food, we could feed many more people worldwide.

 purple flower and bee